huggingface/hub-docs/docs/hub/spaces-gpus.md

 If you want your Space never to deactivate or if you want to set a custom sleep time, you need to upgrade to a paid Hardware.

 By default, an upgraded Space will never go to sleep.
-However, you can use this setting for your upgraded Space to become idle when it's unused 😴.
+However, you can use this setting for your upgraded Space to become idle (`stopped` stage) when it's unused 😴.
 You are not going to be charged for the upgraded hardware while it is asleep.
 The Space will 'wake up' or get restarted once it receives a new visitor.

 The following interface will then be available in your Spaces hardware settings: